« There is no greater than Maximus »

 Titanium or Gold 18 carats, diameter 49 mm.
 Design and manufactured by KERBEDANZ.
 Sapphire crystal and case back with anti-reflective coating.
 Water-resistant to 3 atmospheres (30 meters), crown for setting to the time, at northeast at 2:00 and winding centralized by the bottom of the box.

-Massive rose gold.
+Massive gold,PVD blue.
 Designed, manufactured and hand decorated by Kerbedanz.

 Alligator mississippiensis with 18 carats gold double folding clasp with a special Kerbedanz design.